kamon/automation-cookbook/11-aws-using-terraform.md

 ```

-"terraform plan" shows what changes Terraform will apply to your infrastructure given the current state of your
+This command shows the changes Terraform will apply to your infrastructure given the current state of your
 infrastructure as well as the current contents of your configuration.

-3) Applying the configuration:
+### Apply the configuration

 ```
 $ terraform apply